How many books did you read this year?

 Did you start or finish a series?

 I started a re-read of The Chronicles of Narnia.
 I was a kid the last time I read them so I wanted to refresh my memory.
-This year I completed the first two and will read the rest sporadically over the next year or so.
+This year I completed the first two and will read the rest sporadically over the next couple years.